genilab/genilab.github.io/collaborate.md

 For that, we seek to engage with Research Collaborators from other Department in our Research Community that can contribute with one or more of the following:

-1. **Joint Grant Applications** is our top-priority.
+* Joint Grant Applications is our top-priority.
-1. **Ideas for Socially-Relevant Prototypes** applying our Research resources for fast prototyping.
+* Ideas for Socially-Relevant Prototypes applying our Research resources for fast prototyping.
-1. **Create Use Cases**, specially around multi-disciplinary research.
+* Create Use Cases, specially around multi-disciplinary research.
-1. **Promote Publications**, always important to showcase our interests and capabilities.
+* Promote Publications, always important to showcase our interests and capabilities.

----

 ## Industry Partners